-- Social and communication apps such as Skype
+- Social and communication apps such as Facebook.

-Still, this, combined with the ever present risk of hacking, has prompted people to disconnect their smart TVs.
+Still, this, combined with the ever present risk of hacking, prompted people to disconnect their smart TVs.
 It’s actually a viable option depending on your home media setup.
-In fact, a connected TV can be almost pointless in some contexts.
-But is it right for you?
+In fact, a connected TV may be unnecessary depending on your media demands.